We would like to reassure you that we are closely monitoring the situation and working with the government and NHS.

 Our Public Health Nursing Hubs are a single point of contact for families and professionals for all Public Health Nursing Services across a specified geographical area.
 They bring together clinicians and administrative processes for phone advice, scheduling appointments, and triaging referrals and information received.

 How can a Health Visitor or School Nurse help?

 When you first meet your health visitor or school nurse, you will be invited to complete an assessment of your family’s needs.
 This will help us to plan the level of service you need.

 - Community – the Public Health Nursing Service will provide information about local services for families and support you to access these.

 - Universal – in addition to community assistance, all families are offered a range of health-enhancing activities through the Healthy Child Programme including advice and health reviews.
 Priorities include breastfeeding and the promotion of children’s emotional and physical health.

-- Universal Plus – responding to any specific concern such as post-natal depression, domestic abuse, child behavioural difficulties.
+- Targeted – responding to any specific concern such as post-natal depression, domestic abuse, child behavioural difficulties.
 The Public Health Nurse Team can provide individual help appropriate to your circumstances.

-- Universal Partnership Plus – for families who may have more complex issues.
+- Specialist – for families who may have more complex issues.
 The Public Health Nurse Team will work with other agencies and organisations to provide additional more focused support.